bcgsc/unikseq/README.md

    GCTAGTGTAGCTTAATGTAAAG....CACGCACGTAGCCCAAGACAC

    1. The reference accession and start-end positions of the unique region (0-based coordinates, regionXX-XX)
    2. The size of the region (sizeXX) in bp.
-It will be larger or equal than -s
+It will be equal or larger than -s.
    3. The average proportion (%) of ingroup entries with reference kmers (over unique region length, propspcINXX.X %).
-It will be more or equal than -p.
+It will be equal or higher than -p.
    4. The percent kmer uniqueness over the region length (propunivsOUTXX.X %).
-It will be more or equal than -u.
+It will be equal or higher than -u.
    5. Average number of outgroup entries over the region length (avgOUTentriesXX.X).
 The lower the number the more unique the sequence.
    </pre>